12 Essential Spices for Indian Cooking

 One of the most common questions I encounter as an Indian food expert is, “What are the essential spices for Indian cooking?”
 Candidly speaking, answering the question was harder than I expected, not least because Indian cuisine showcases over 40 spices.
 While some of these ingredients are daily necessities, others are regional specialties; the task lies in separating the two.
 Consequently, by drawing on my decade-long journey into the heart of Indian cooking, I’ve organized these spices into straightforward categories: ground spices, whole seeds, and aromatic surprises.

-By the time you’ve finished reading this article, you’ll have a clear image of how to stock your pantry, how to identify the spices, their unique flavor profiles, and last but not least, how to cook Indian food.
+By the time you’ve finished reading this article, you’ll have a clear image of how to stock your pantry, how to identify the spices, the seasoning’s unique flavor profiles, and last but not least, how to cook Indian food.

 Once you know these essential spices for Indian cooking, you’ll have started your journey into mastering the Indian cuisine.